LafeLabs/geometron/crowd_funding_plan_for_geometron.md

  compare to:

-- logo
+- logo(memorization and numbers)
-- processing
+- processing(memorization and numbers)
-- java
+- java(memorization and numbers)
-- scratch
+- scratch(useless)
-- metafont
+- metafont(memorization and numbers)
-- human language
+- human language(pictographic and phonetic both)(does not interact well with machines and artifacts)
+- "icons" used by web marketing people, graphic designers and their ilk(imprecise, owned by companies so not in Commons)
+- art:painting, drawing, print making, sculpture(imprecise, not directly useful for machine fabrication now)
 -

 #### features